Turnarounds

 months of an aggressive sales campaign and a series of cost cuts,

-we restored the Company to positive cash flow, a swing of about
+we restored the Company to positive cash flow, with a significant upward swing in annualized earnings from Dawar’s low point.
+Subsequently,

 a permanent manager was hired.